 Neighbour Consultation Scheme

-Changes to Permitted Development Rights
+Neighbour Consultation & Changes to Permitted Development Rights

-Before this date, single-storey rear extensions could not extend beyond the rear wall of the original house by more than four metres if a detached house, or more than three metres for any other house.
+Before this date, single-storey rear extensions could not extend beyond the rear wall of the original house by more than four metres.
+If a detached house, or more than three metres for any other house.

-Now, this has doubled and single-storey rear extensions must not extend beyond the rear wall of the original house by more than eight metres if a detached house; or more than six metres for any other house.
+Now, this has doubled and single-storey rear extensions must not extend beyond the rear wall of the original house by more than eight metres if a detached house.
+Or more than six metres for any other house.

-However, larger single-storey rear extensions are subject to the Neighbour Consultation Scheme, which means you can’t just start building if your single-storey rear extension is between 4-8 metres for a detached house or 3-6 metres for any other house.
+However, larger single-storey rear extensions are subject to the Neighbour Consultation Scheme, which means you can’t just start building if your single-storey rear extension is between 4-8 metres for a detached house.
+Or 3-6 metres for any other house.

 Allowed under permitted development*